llj0824/knowledge_retrival_system/README.md

 The system will be composed of the following components:

 #### 3.1 **Frontend (React Web Application)**
-- **User Interface**: A responsive web interface allowing users to interact with the chatbot.
+- **User Interface**: A responsive web interface allowing users to interact with the VitaDAO Terminal.
 - **Chat Interface**: Users can submit text queries and receive responses in a conversational format.
 - **User Authentication**: Secure login for internal users to access company policy content.